sjburwell/fmriprep_denoising/README.md

 In the above code, the arguements explained below:
 * 'prepdir' refers to the directory in which fmriprep output is saved
 * 'atlas' points to a Nifti file containing either a 3-dimensional "atlas" where voxels' integer values pertain to different regions of interest (e.g., 0=nonbrain, 1=hippocampus, 2=amygdala, etc.) or 4-dimensional series of "maps" where the 4th dimension contains statistical maps of activations (e.g., ICA weights)
+* 'space' refers to the fmriprep output (e.g., MNI152NLin2009cAsym, T1w, etc.) on which to perform the denoising
 * 'pipes' refers to the denoising pipelines to be requested (see below for more info)
 * 'overwrite' is a boolean which determines whether previous output(s) will be overwritten (default: False)
 * 'cachedir' is the directory in which output files will be written (default: './tmpdir')